How to diagnose a misfire trouble code

 The spark jumps across the gap (center to side electrode) in the firing cylinder and returns to ground by firing side to center electrode on the partner cylinder which is on the exhaust stroke.
 When the partner cylinder is on the ignition cycle, the power flow reverses.
 So, if the spark can’t jump the gap on both plugs, you would see two misfire codes on the two partner cylinders.
 If you have coil packs and can swap them, move one coil pack to a different position.
 If the misfire follows to the new cylinders, replace that coil pack.
 If the misfire stays in the original cylinders, suspect the plugs and wires.

-Check and replace the plugs and plug wires.
+Check and replace worn plugs and worn plug wires

 Next, check the condition of the spark plugs and spark plug wires (if your engine uses spark plug wires).
 But here’s a warning: The threads on most spark plugs are treated with a nickel coating to prevent them from seizing in the cylinder head.
 That coating eliminates the need to coat the threads with anti-seize compound.
 BUT, that coating is a one-time protection.
 You cannot remove a spark plug and reuse it without applying anti-seize during the re-installation.
 If you skip that step, you greatly increase the chances of that plug seizing in the head.